danackerson/lighthouse-wordpress/README.md

 ## Continuous Integration

-The demo includes a Semaphore CI/CD pipeline.
+The demo includes a [Semaphore CI/CD](https://semaphoreci.com/) pipeline.

 ![CI/CD pipeline with scan and audit job](./screenshots/report-blog.jpg)

-You can view the Lightout HTML reports in the Artifacts tab:
+You can view the Lighthouse HTML reports in the Artifacts tab:

 ![Artifact tabs in Semaphore](./screenshots/project-artifacts.jpg)